-Please contact our office at 724-357-2235 or firstname.lastname@example.org if you have any questions or wish to schedule an appointment with one of our career coaches.
+Please contact our office at 724-357-2235 or firstname.lastname@example.org if you have any questions or wish to schedule a virtual appointment with one of our career consultants.

 Workforce Recruitment Program - WRP connects undergraduate, graduate students, and recent graduates with disabilities who are interested in paid internships and full-time opportunities to private sector employers and

 Career Opportunities for Students with Disabilities - Discover how COSD can help you find a meaningful career as you navigate through school.

 Bender Consulting: Assists individuals with disabilities in getting hired and recruited for positions within the private and public sector.

 Lime Connect: This organization assists student with scholarships, professional development webinars, and information about internships and full-time job opportunities.